ExpediaGroup/react-event-tracking/markdown/TrackingContext.md

 }
 ```

-Alternatively, if a component is not using public class fields syntax, set the `contextType` directly on the class:
+Alternatively, if a component is not using public class analytics syntax, set the `contextType` directly on the class:

 ```jsx
 import React, {Component} from 'react';